designmodo/html-website-templates/README.md

 ## [Slides: A Static Website Builder](https://designmodo.com/slides/)

-By the look of the website, you can tell a lot about business, service or persona.
+By the look of the website, you can tell a lot about business, service or person.
 Generally, design speaks more than a thousand words.
-The choice of colors, fonts or photos will determine whether you are worth someone´s attention.
+The choice of colors, fonts or photos will determine whether you are worth someone's attention.
 Also, it will either help your copy stand out or destroy it.

 What makes one website superior is the right combination of content and design.
 Being different, unique is always a plus, which is why you need proper tools to make it happen. **Slides is a static website builder that will help you make the difference** and become attractive to the eye of your preferred audience.